 Honey blonde hair is a blend of dark and warm blonde with light brown.
-This rich blonde hair color gets its name by having a similar hue as real honey made by honey bees.
+The rich blonde hair color gets its name by having a similar hue as real honey made by honey bees.
 Honey blonde is a great hair color because it compliments nearly every skin tone.

 If you know me, you know there’s nothing I love more than a multi-tonal blonde bombshell.
 A bright platinum certainly gets my heart beating fast, but it’s always nice to add in multiple dimensions and really make each tone pop.
 If you want to switch up your hairstyles and color a little bit and looking for some inspiration, then add in a bit of a warm honey tone.

 Before your next hair appointment, check out these photos of honey blonde hair color ideas.